civicledger/waterledger-contracts/readme.md

 `addSellLimitOrder(uint256 price, uint256 quantity, uint8 level0ResourceIndex)`

 Add a sell order with a price and a quantity in a given level 0 water resource system.
-Level0Resource details can be retrieved from the `Level0Resources` contract.
+Level 0 water resource system details can be retrieved from the `Level0Resources` contract.

 The quantity provided is in kilolitres rather than the more typical megalitres so that fractional units such as `4.25 ML` are able to be stored.